PRESSING PAST PENTECOST: ELEVEN (EXCERPT OF THE FEASTS OF THE LORD)

 It is our understanding that Joel 2:1 (quoted above) describes the burden of the Lord in the heart of the Christian who has experienced Pentecost and who now is ready to move on with God.
 “Sound an alarm in my holy mountain.”

 The blowing of the trumpet is associated with warfare.
 As we press forward with the Lord we enter an understanding of Him as the “Lord of Hosts.”
 The Old Testament in numerous passages speaks of God as the Lord of Hosts.
 The warrior is one of the most important roles of God, according to the Scriptures.

 There is a fighting aspect of God’s nature.
 God is the Lord of tremendous forces.
 The Day of the Lord is a military engagement, a battle involving many personages and that will be fought with terrific fury until the Lord Jesus has destroyed His enemies totally.

 At Passover we are spiritual babies, just having been born again.
 At Pentecost we may have gone a step further.
 When we come to the Blowing of Trumpets, God shares with us His concern for spiritual warfare and the destruction of His enemies.
 The Spirit of the Lord of powerful forces cries war! war! war! in our soul.

-My bowels, my bowels.
-I am pained at my heart, my heart maketh a noise in me, I cannot hold my peace, because thou hast heard, O my soul, the sound of the trumpet, the alarm of war (Jeremiah 4:19).
+O my soul, my soul!
+I am pained in my very heart!
+My heart makes a noise in me; I cannot hold my peace, because you have heard, O my soul, the sound of the trumpet, the alarm of war.
+(Jeremiah 4:19)

 The Scriptures do not go into detail concerning the rebellion of spirits in the heavenlies.
 There is enough said in the Scriptures for us to understand there was a revolt against the authority and will of God.
 How and when the rebellion took place is not made clear to us.